In Valentine vote, Illinois Senate approves gay marriage

 "These laws are unjust and immoral, and we are confronting those laws head-on across the country," said Heather Cronk, managing director of GetEQUAL, a gay rights group.

-Illinois House Republican Leader Tom Cross said he was not sure whether the measure would gain Republican support.
+House Republican Leader Tom Cross said he was not sure whether it would gain Republican support.
 There also was concern that some black Democratic legislators from Chicago could oppose the measure because of pressure from African-American Christian pastors.

 Some black ministers have joined Illinois Catholic bishops in expressing strong opposition to legalization.

-The state's financial crisis is expected to dominate the legislature this year and some business groups have said lawmakers should focus solely on the state's fiscal mess.
+And within the Democratic party, gay marriage is still a divisive topic.

-Three states approved same-sex marriage by referendum in the November election: Maryland, Maine and Washington.
-Rhode Island, the only state in New England that has not yet legalized same-sex marriage, moved a step closer last month with approval by its state House of Representatives, although it was expected to face an uphill battle in the state Senate.
+Two Democratic state lawmakers broke with their party leaders on Thursday and introduced measures in both chambers of the legislature that call for an amendment to the state constitution to enshrine marriage as between a man and a woman.

-(Writing by Greg McCune; editing by Matthew Lewis, Cynthia Johnston, Leslie Adler and Cynthia Osterman)
+(Writing by Greg McCune; editing by Matthew Lewis, Cynthia Johnston and Leslie Adler)